-This was the official website for the 2010 movie, Oxygen/Adem (Hans Van Nuffel, Belgium / Netherlands)centering on a teen with cystic fibrosis.
-Oxygen skirts disease-of-the-week cliché to deliver a touching portrait of youth facing mortality far too soon.
+This was the official website for the 2010 movie, Oxygen/Adem (Hans Van Nuffel, Belgium / Netherlands) which centers on a teen with cystic fibrosis.
+Oxygen skirts the disease-of-the-week cliché to deliver a touching portrait of youth facing mortality far too soon.
 Winner, Grand Prix of the Americas, Montreal Film Festival, Variety New Talent Award, Zurich Film Festival, Alice in the Cities Award, Rome Film Festival.

 Content is from the site's 2010 archived pages as well as from other outside sources.

 ADEM (Hans Van Nuffel) trailer En_subs

 TOM (Stef Aerts) and his brother LUCAS (Maarten Mertens) are young men who suffer from cystic fybrosis, a genetic disease that slowly destroys their lungs.
 Tom is struggling to cope with his short life expectancy and hangs around with a gang of hoodlums.
 In the hospital, he meets XAVIER (Wouter Hendrickx), a young man suffering from the same illness but behaving like a top athlete.
 Xavier is a confirmed optimist, even when he is dumped by his girlfriend ANNELEEN (Marie Vinck).
 Tom takes in Xavier’s energy and joy of life.
 He roams the hospital grounds and falls for the charms of quirky ELINE (Anemone Valcke), who has been quarantined for months due to an infection.
 They are not allowed to touch and can only talk to each other over the phone.
 Yet, they start a romance.